luiswirth/bsc-thesis/src/introduction.typ

 accuracy, and convergence.

-FEEC is the facto standard for analyzing and constructing conforming FE spaces for arbitrary rank differential forms in arbitrary dimensions on arbitrary topologies.
+FEEC is the facto standard for analyzing and constructing conforming FE spaces for arbitrary rank differential forms in arbitrary dimensions and on arbitrary topologies.
-In modern FEM theory is therefore standard to embrace differential geometry instead of vectors calculus.
+In modern FEM theory it is therefore standard to embrace differential geometry instead of vectors calculus.

 This is in stark contrast to FEM software implementations, which are usually hard-coded to 3 dimensions and rely on vector proxies instead of actual differential forms and exterior algebra.